George O. Abell: Military service

 Abell enlisted in the US Army Air Corps after he graduated from high school in 1945 in the waning days of World War II.
-He took the tests that qualified him for training as a pilot, navigator or bombardier, however the war ended and those schools were shut down before he could begin training.
+He took the tests that qualified him for training as a pilot, navigator or bombardier, but the war ended and those schools were shut down before he could begin training.

 Instead, he went to weather school at Chanute Field in Illinois.
-On finishing that, he had the option of staying at Chanute Field to attend forecasting school, however, that would have entailed becoming an officer and staying in the army longer.
-Since the war was over, getting out of the army as soon as possible seemed more important to him, so he opted to forego forecasting school.
-Instead he was sent to Japan where he served as an Air Corps weatherman for six months before being discharged after 18 months of total service.
+On finishing that, he had the option of staying at Chanute Field to attend forecasting school, but that would have entailed becoming an officer and staying in the Army longer.
+Since the war was over, getting out of the Army as soon as possible seemed more important to him, so he opted to forego forecasting school.
+Instead he was sent to Japan, where he served as an Air Corps weatherman for six months before being discharged after 18 months of total service.